-Boyfriend had hoped for good wind so he could spend a day windsurfing but he wouldn’t get that until we started our journey back home.
+We didn't get good wind for windsurfing until we started our journey back home.
 We got lucky: on our way back home, we stopped at a roadside parking lot for lunch and it overlooked the lake of Leucate.
-We could see a lot of windsurfers and so we decided delay our drive back with a day so Boyfriend could get his surf on.
+We could see a lot of windsurfers and so we decided to delay our drive back by a day to make the most out of the good wind.

 9. Le Barcarés

 I need to mention Le Barcarés even though we visited it on another trip to the South of France, as it's located right next to Leucate Plage.
 In Leucate, everything is about surfing while Le Barcarés is much more a family vacation destination.
 There's a large sandy beach and a promenade on which you'll find evening markets during the summer.